 along the way on this voyage, to stop, shop, stay and linger at some incredible destinations.

-On a more serious note, the question really is; "What does it cost you to maintain your lifestyle and be happy?"
-And the fact really is, this voyage
+"What does it cost you to maintain your lifestyle and be happy?"
+While this voyage can be extremely affordable by most anyone, there

-Possibly, the biggest mistakes first time Loopers make on this voyage is planning for a 5,429-mile plus boat ride.
-This voyage is much more than
+Possibly, the biggest mistakes first time Loopers make when planning this voyage, is planning for a 5,429-mile plus boat ride.
+Fact is, this voyage is

-a boat ride.
-It is much more like a year long vacation!
+much-much more than a boat ride.
+It is more like a vacation!
 Just like any vacation, we spend more money than we initially planned.